 The latest impaired driving statistics in the UK show a decrease of 6% in fatal crashes than in previous years.
 The number of casualties, on the other hand, marks a 1% increase.

-According to the Institute of Alcohol Studies, drunk driving crashes on British roads represent a rate of 12-14% of all road deaths, which marked the lowest number registered up to 2018.
+According to the Institute of Alcohol Studies, drunk driving crashes on British roads represent a rate of 12-14% of all road deaths.

 23. In England and Wales, three out of 10 drivers killed in road accidents are alcohol-impaired.